andresrivera/holbertonschool-shell/io_redirections_and_filters/README.md

 11-directories: command  that counts the number of directories and sub-directories in the current directory.
 12-newest_files: command that displays the 10 newest files in the current directory.
 13-unique: command that takes a list of words as input and prints only words that appear exactly once.
+14-findthatword: Display lines containing the pattern “root” from the file /etc/passwd
+15-countthatword: Display the number of lines that contain the pattern “bin” in the file /etc/passwd